Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 Intro to TDD: https://www.youtube.com/watch?v=VN_7gmn68no&feature=youtu.be

 I should consider using the PureComponent later on.
 See https://github.com/learn-co-curriculum/react-types-of-components and https://reactjs.org/docs/react-api.html#reactpurecomponent.
-It sounds like I should look into hooks later on, as well.
+It sounds like I should look into hooks later on, as well. (**Update:** This project now uses hooks.)

 Other routes I could make: beaches/:beach_id/journal_entries, beaches/:beach_id/ journal_entries /:entry_id, beaches/:beach_id/ journal_entries /:entry_id/edit
 I could also make a route that shows ALL journal entries, sorted by beach (/journal_entries).